What’s a Grid Bot?

 Do Grid Bot displayed profits include exchange fees?

-Yes, fees are included in the displayed profit statistics (profit is NET).
+No, fees are not included in the displayed profit statistics (profit is GROSS).

 Can I view a table of orders the Grid Bot has created on my exchange?

 Yes, click the Grid Bot number on the Grid Bot status display.